laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 Human presence often acts as a disturbance, pushing wildlife towards nocturnal behaviors to avoid contact.
 Not all species respond equally to human disturbance; some are urban adapters, capable of persisting in modified landscapes, whereas others respond by temporally avoiding periods of high human activity.

 ## Study objective
-- to quantify overlap measuring the degree of temporal synchronization between wildlife and human activity.
+- to quantify temporal overlap between high and low human impact sites.
-- to evaluate through a comparative analysis the response of the selected species.
+- to evaluate whether species modify their activity patterns under different levels of disturbance.

 </div>